-The more shrinkage prone, high silicon alloy EN-GJS-450-10, display more severe porosities than the EN-GJS-500-7.
-Only casting group $\beta 1$ is defect free.
-Casting group β 1 applies an exothermic/insulating top feeder sleeve, and an exothermic center feeder sleeve.
-Casting group $\beta 2$ displays defects, though to a varying degree.
-Casting $\beta 2A$ display an SP1 defect in area VIII-the center feeder, feeder neck-and the casting itself is thus without defects.
-This defect is similar to the same area of casting $\alpha 2B$, which is cast with the exact same feeder configuration.
-The difference is that while $\alpha 2B$ displayed the only defect of the whole casting group, $\beta 2A$ is the only casting of the group that is not flawed with defects inside the critical areas.
-Thus, the EN-GJS-450-10 has shown that there is a functional difference between the insulating and exothermic feeders, where the extended M_t of the exothermic feeder sleeve made all the difference.
+The more shrinkage prone, high silicon alloy EN-GJS-450-10 displays more severe porosities than the EN-GJS-500-7.
+Only casting group β1 is defect free.
+Casting group \( \beta \) applies an exothermic/insulating top feeder sleeve and an exothermic center feeder sleeve.
+Casting group β2 displays defects, though to a varying degree.
+Casting β2A displays an SP1 defect in area VIII-the center feeder, feeder neck-and the casting itself is thus without defects.
+This defect is similar to the same area of casting $\alpha$ 2B, which is cast with the exact same feeder configuration.
+The difference is that while α2B displayed the only defect of the whole casting group, $\beta$ 2A is the only casting of the group that is not flawed with defects inside the critical areas.
+Thus, the EN-GJS-450-10 has shown that there is a functional difference between the insulating and exothermic feeders, where the extended Mt of the exothermic feeder sleeve made all the difference.

-Finally, as a reference to casting group α 3, casting group β 3 tests the effect of an absent center feeder with the EN-GJS-450-10 alloy.
-As with casting group α 3, the affected area is area V. The severity of the defects is just greater than with the EN-GJS-500-7 alloy.
+Finally, as a reference to casting group $\alpha 3$ , casting group $\beta 3$ tests the effect of an absent center feeder with the EN-GJS-450-10 alloy.
+As with casting group $\alpha 3$ , the affected area is area V. The severity of the defects is just greater than with the EN-GJS-500-7 alloy.